Kirby J. Hensley

-Kirby James Hensley (July 23, 1911 – March 19, 1999) was the president and founder of the Universal Life Church (ULC.)
+Kirby James Hensley (July 23, 1911 – March 19, 1999) was an American minister.
+He was the president and founder of the Universal Life Church.

 Biography

 The second of seven children, Hensley was born on July 23, 1911, in the mountains of Low Gap, Yancey County, North Carolina.
 For more than 65 years he studied and preached religion throughout the United States.
-Illiterate his entire life, he hired others to read the Bible for him and later listened to recordings of the Bible on tape.
+He was functionally illiterate; he hired others to read the Bible for him and later listened to recordings of the Bible on tape.
+Hensley "studied and preached religion" in this manner for 65 years.

+Hensley received a doctoral degree (via mail) from institution by name of Hollywood University of Los Angeles, then an honorary doctorate in a domain of science from a school in Nebraska.

-Hensley was ordained in a branch of the Baptist Church, but after several years he left the denomination and attended the Pentecostal churches in the area.
+He was ordained in a branch of the Baptist Church, but after several years he left the denomination and attended the Pentecostal churches in the area.
 He married his first wife Nora in a Pentecostal church ceremony; they had two daughters together.
 He also pastored in Oklahoma and California.

 Hensley later divorced Nora and moved back to North Carolina, where he met his second wife, Lida.
 During their forty-six-year marriage, they had one daughter and two sons.